ogkloo/494networkingproject/packet.md

 messages, channel names, etc, as well as provide easy support for utf-8.
 This is important to supporting multilingual text.

+# Message types
+## 0 / Join channel
+Adds nick to the list of listening nicks for a certain channel.
+This means the client is "logged in".

+## 1 / Send message to channel
+Sends a message to a certain channel.
+These messages ignore ephemeral settings, although the server will inform the client in the response code if the channel is considered ephemeral.

+## 2 / Create channel
+Creates a public, non-ephemeral channel.

+## 3 / Create ephemeral channel
+Creates a "private" chat.
+Technically, anyone can join, but it will not be included in list requests (see type 12) and the channel will be deleted when all users in the channel sign off.

+## 4 / Send message to user
+Specifies that the target field of the message is a user and not a channel.
+The server should deliver the message to only the specified user.
+This message type respects the ephemeral field.

+## 12 / List channels
+Lists all public channels on the server.
+Should not list ephemeral channels (see message type 3).
+This response may be very large.

+## 13 / List users
+Lists all users who are currently joined to at least one channel.

+## 15 / Part
+The target field of a message should be interpreted as the channel to remove the source user from.

 # Responses
 Reponses should be kept small.
 The client will accept 8 bytes of response.
 It will be the response of the client to figure out what the response means based on further specification in this document.

+## Section 1: Reponse codes
+### 0: Error, bad message type / bad msg\_type file
+If the message type field does not match any of the types the server is capable of recognizing.